How We Can All Make The Physical Experience Of Old Age Easier

 The next step, after embracing the human interdependence that old age highlights, is to change our physical landscape, making it easier to navigate.
 Architects must design buildings—city halls, offices, apartment complexes, suburban homes, etc—to be fully accessible by people with varying levels of mobility.

 This means paying attention to the little things, like door thresholds that can trip people up.
 We need clear signs in large text, and we need to consider technological ease-of-use for elderly citizens.
+It’s good that individuals have medical alert systems but infrastructure has to change as well.

 The future is highlighted by projects like News for Betty, a simplified web-news experience created by public-media expert Melody Kramer and tech talent Daniel Davis.
 Kramer’s elderly neighbor Betty had difficulty navigating news websites on her iPad, so Kramer sent out an email newsletter asking her contacts to think about ways to make web navigation more accessible.